 Check with the source

 Reach out to the shelter, rescue, or breeder or other location where your pet came from.
 They may be able to help.
+There may also be stipulations in your adoption or breeder contract to reach out to them should you ever need to return the animal for any reason.

 Check with local shelters and rescues

 The following organizations may accept owner-released cats and/or dogs (or rodents) on a space available basis.
 Please check with each agency for specific information.
+Many will require an appointment, profile forms about your pet, and may have associated fees for surrendering your pet.

 Many county shelters may only be able to serve residents of their jurisdiction.